surajp/cli-files-plugin/README.md

 FLAGS
   -f, --file=file  (required) The file containing contentversion ids.
   -c, --concurrency=concurrency  The number of concurrent requests to make to the Salesforce API.
-  -b, --batch-size=batch-size  The total size of files to import in a single batch. (a single composite api call) -o, --target-org=target-org  The target org to export the files from.
+  -b, --batch-size=batch-size  The total size of files to import in a single batch. (a single composite api call).
+Irrespective of the batch size, the program will ensure there are no more than 190 files in a single batch to stay within the composite api subrequests limit of 200.
+  -o, --target-org=target-org  The target org to export the files from.

 GLOBAL FLAGS